What Is Rage Syndrome in Dogs? Why Your Dog's Behavior May Be Getting Worse

 Causes of Rage Syndrome in Dogs

-Symptoms of Rage Syndrome In Dogs
+Symptoms of Rage Syndrome in Dogs

-Diagnosis and Treatment of Rage Syndrome In Dogs
+Diagnosis and Treatment of Rage Syndrome in Dogs

-An EEG of your dog can be a helpful tool to diagnose the syndrome.
-However, no treatment is available for this scary and rare condition.
-Anti-seizure medications can sometimes help curb the occurrence of angry fits.
-Because the attacks are not motivated by occurrence around the dog, there is no behavior treatment option, as there would be for dogs behaving aggressively due to common triggers such as fear, contact with other dogs, or possessiveness.
+An EEG of your dog can be a helpful diagnostic tool for identifying rage syndrome.
+Blood tests may also be conducted to rule out other potential causes of aggressive behavior.
+However, no definitive treatment is available for this rare and scary condition.
+Anti-seizure medications can sometimes help curb the occurrence of angry fits and treat rage syndrome.
+Because these attacks are not motivated by external stimuli around the dog, behavior modification techniques used for other forms of aggressive behavior are not effective.

 Can rage syndrome in dogs be treated?